A variational inference framework for inverse problems: Model fitting via variational methods

 Both variational inference procedures are based upon approximating the joint posterior density function through a product of approximating density functions.
 A possible mean field restriction on the joint posterior density function of all parameters in \eqref{eq:linInvProbModel} is

 Typically, more restrictive density products facilitate the derivation of a variational algorithm but also negatively impact on the quality of the approximation.
 On the other hand, less severe restrictions may increase algebraic and computational complexity of the variational algorithms.
+The one used above provides a good trade-off between tractability and accuracy of the approximation.

 The scope of MFVB and VMP is to provide expressions for the optimal $q$-densities that minimize the Kullback–Leibler divergence between the approximating densities themselves and the left-hand side of \eqref{eq:mfRest}.
 The former is based upon a directed acyclic graph interpretation of the model, whereas the latter benefits from a factor graph representation and its subsequent division into factor graph fragments.
-Both strategies reach the same final approximation by construction.
+While the two variational inference procedures lead to ostensibly different iterative algorithms, they converge to the identical posterior density function approximations in the case where the inputs of the algorithms are the same and parameters are updated in the same sequence, since they are each founded upon the same optimization problem (Wand, 2017).
 Details for fitting model \eqref{eq:linInvProbModel} under restriction \eqref{eq:mfRest} via MFVB and VMP are shown in Sections \ref{sec:MFVB} and \ref{sec:VMP}.

-\subsection{Mean Field Variational Bayes}
+\subsection{Mean field variational Bayes}

 Mean field variational Bayes is a well established approximate Bayesian inference technique where tractability is achieved through factorization of the approximating density.
-We refer the reader to Section 3 of Wand \textit{et al.} (2011) for fuller details on MFVB implementation.
+Here we provide a short introduction to MFVB and we refer the reader to Section 3 of \cite{wand2011mean} for fuller details on its derivation.

+Let $\bz$ be a vector of observed data and $\btheta\in\Theta$ represent all model parameters.
+The logarithm of the model marginal likelihood, $\log p(\bz)$, satisfies

+where $\underline{p}(\bz;q)$ is a lower-bound depending on a density function $q$ defined over $\Theta$ and the joint density function $p(\bz,\btheta)$.
+It can be shown that maximizing the above lower-bound is equivalent to minimizing the Kullback-Leibler divergence between $q(\btheta)$ and the joint posterior density function $p(\btheta\vert\bz)$,